gvwilson/thirdbit/src/fiction/iffy/index.md

 Beside her,
 Wales swore under his breath.

-"We in the Antarctic Territories have been neutral territory for over two hundred years," the governor went on.
+"The Antarctic has been neutral territory for over a century," the governor went on.
 "In recent years,
 however,
 the regime in Tasmania has attempted to interfere more and more often in our affairs.
-In order to ensure our continued independence and well-being, my counterpart in Halley and I were preparing to enter into an alliance with Grande Brazil."
+In order to ensure our continued independence and well-being, I believe it best to enter into an alliance with Grande Brazil."

 His voice hardened.
 "Unfortunately,
-the governor in Halley would rather see Antarctica under direct Australian rule.
+my counterpart in Halley would rather see Antarctica under direct Australian rule.
 In aid of this,
-he has invited the Australian Navy to take direct control of his territory and of the city of Halley.
+he has invited the Australian Navy to take control of his territory and of the city of Halley.
 As we speak,
 Australian troops have—"